 Additionally, we purchased raw materials and development materials from two previous related parties that were owned and controlled by Amprius Holdings.
 We do not have purchase commitments with these previous related parties.

-For more information regarding our related party transactions, see Note 13 to the consolidated financial statements included elsewhere in this prospectus.
+For more information regarding our related party transactions, see Note 13 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.

 Emerging Growth Company and Smaller Reporting Company Status